History of Bullochville

 The region of dozens of warm and cold springs that range between Barnesville and Bullochville were well-known to the Creek Indians who traveled through and lived in the area until 1826.
 Visitors were drawn to this particular location to enjoy the naturally buoyant water that flowed year-round from the springs on the north side of Pine Mountain, the end of the Appalachian Mountain range.
 At a steady 88 degrees, it was the warmest of all the springs, and had the strongest outflow.
 Even on maps from the 1860s, this spot was named "Warm Springs."
 Train travel in the late 1890s brought even more visitors who happily vacationed at the nearby Meriwether Inn, built in 1893.

 Franklin D. Roosevelt first visited Bullochville in October 1924.
 Searching for a cure for his polio, he was intrigued by reports of the healing waters from the warm springs.
 In fact, he was so captivated with the little town that he officially renamed it "Warm Springs" later that year.
 He began purchasing property in the area in 1926, eventually assembling over 1,200 acres, and made tremendous improvements to the resort and the pools.
 On July 28, 1927, the Georgia Warm Springs Foundation for polio patients was incorporated.
 In 1932, Roosevelt built his "Little White House" near the warm springs.
 On January 3, 1938, Roosevelt established the National Foundation for Infantile Paralysis.
-In a fundraising effort during the week prior to Roosevelt's January 30 birthday, radio and stage star Eddie Cantor made a play on the title of his radio show "The March of Time," and called the project "The March of Dimes."
+In a fundraising effort during the week prior to Roosevelt's January 30 birthday, radio and stage star Eddie Cantor made a play of words on the title of his radio show "The March of Time," and called the project "The March of Dimes."
 Over $85,000 was raised for polio research and treatment in this initial effort.

 Franklin Roosevelt and Cason Callaway, founder of Callaway Gardens, met in 1925 through Donald Ross, Roosevelt's golf course architect, and the two men immediately became close friends.
 Sharing Roosevelt's passion of philanthropy, Callaway was tasked with leading the 1933 fundraising effort in Georgia for Roosevelt's foundation.
 He raised over $100,000, an astonishing amount in the depression years.
 His work led to the construction of the beautiful Georgia Hall, which still stands on the campus of what is now the Roosevelt Warm Springs Institute for Rehabilitation.
 The Hall was built as a replacement for the badly-deteriorated Meriwether Inn, and that building was subsequently demolished in 1934.